posted on January 17, 2022

 Language is an essential part of ministry.
 The successful applicant(s) will receive one year of intense language study followed by ongoing language and cultural acquisition.
 The goal will be to speak, read, and write the language at a functional level in order to mentor, teach, and train others.

 Individuals will receive up to one year of intensive French language study in France before arriving at their ministry site.
-Time will be allotted for continued French study during the first year of living on site.
+Time will be allotted for continued French study during the first year of living on-site.
 It is recommended, though not required, that you also study a tribal language upon arrival.

 Basic health services and medications are available here, but the country lacks quality, comprehensive health care.
 Advanced diagnosis and treatment would need to be obtained outside the country.
-For this reason, medical conditions which require constant monitoring and control would be difficult to maintain here.
+For this reason, medical conditions that require constant monitoring and control would be difficult to maintain here.
 Malaria is a fact of life in this part of the world, so use of prophylaxis is strongly recommended.
 The poor state of many roads may also make life difficult for those with chronic back pain.
 We are continually monitoring the medical situation to ensure the safety of international workers here.
 Please check the CDC website for all other health suggestions and requirements.

 Expectations for Spouse: